heptarch/heptarch.github.io/drafts/demon.md

 determination.
 In these lectures, we will learn the means by which these determinations are made, and the physical basis on which they rest.
-We will cover thermometry, calorimetry, and the basic dynamical principles governing the evolution of a thermodynamic system, like our friend the teapot."
+We will cover thermometry, calorimetry, and the basic dynamical principles governing the evolution of a thermodynamic system---like our friend the teapot."
 He stops to ensure he has been understood.
 "Let us start with the definition of temperature..."